 The history of St. George's is the subject of a short guide "An Anglican Adventure" written by our Chaplain, Father Matthew Harrison, published recently (see below).

 Fr.
 Matthew was Assistant Chaplain at St. George's from 1995 to 2002.
-He then had a period of sabbatical leave which gave him the ideal opportunity to research and write this book.
-St. George's Church is the oldest of the Anglican churches in Paris, dating back to its foundation in 1824.
-Fr.
-Matthew returned to St. George's as Chaplain in 2007.
+He then had a period of sabbatical leave which gave him the ideal opportunity to research and write this book, he returned to St. George's as Chaplain between 2007-18.

 He has brought to life a wonderful series of priests and, as he says in his introduction, "The story is set against the background of France and Europe's turbulent history: revolution and bloodshed and turmoil in the nineteenth century with 'regime change' in 1830, 1848, 1851 and 1870; and then the two world wars in the twentieth century, with Paris occupied from 1940 to 1944.
 It is the story of an Anglican church in an overwhelmingly Roman Catholic country, and which has had an importance in the history of ecumenism out of all proportion to its size.
 A church whose priests and people have led the way in the progress of mutual knowledge and understanding between the churches".